What This Article Covers

 Outsourced Support to Reduce SAP Costs?

 Secondly, there must always be at least one in country resource.
 Thirdly, this is a mess to manage.
 There are not only language and time barriers.
-It appears some of the companies providing these resources are actually double book the same resource on multiple clients.
+It appears some of the companies providing these resources are doubled book the same resource on multiple clients.

-I have been dealing with this issue for several years now and I end up having to read notes from the support team which are not spelled properly.
+I have been dealing with this issue for several years now, and I end up having to read notes from the support team which is not spelled properly.
 Outsource operations lack good professional management.
 The client resources end up having to take over support organization tasks.